tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A handshake (not record-layer) cryptographic operation failed, including being unable to correctly verify a signature or validate a Finished message or a PSK binder.

+access_denied_by_intermediary
+: The access was denied by a network intermediary - i.e. a server other than the client or the desired server.

 protocol_version
 : The protocol version the peer has attempted to negotiate is